West Coast health workers head for hills with vaccine offer

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-District Health Board general manager Phil Wheble told a board meeting on Friday that 43% of eligible West Coast residents were now fully vaccinated and 64% have had their first shots.
-That compared to the national figure of 67% who had received their first dose.
+West Coast District Health Board general manager Phil Wheble told a board meeting on Friday that 43 per cent of eligible West Coast residents were now fully vaccinated and 64 per cent have had their first shots.
+That compared to the national figure of 67 per cent who had received their first dose.

 Vaccinations slowed to 1600 a week during the recent lockdown because of social distancing rules, Mr Wheble said.